 In walking meditation you focus on your legs and all the muscles that enable you to walk.
 Feel how your legs carry you along the path and consciously perceive the ground beneath your feet.
 If you wish, you can speak your personal mantra softly to yourself in time with your steps.

 We have already mentioned guided mediation very briefly.
 Here you listen to a calm, pleasant voice that guides you through your meditation.
-It helps you to reach the state of inner peace more easily and to block out disturbing factors.
+It helps you to reach the state of inner peace easier to achieve and eliminate disruptive factors.

 It's a great way to get started until you find your personal routine.
 You can also find a suitable guided meditation for beginners on the following topics, among others:

 Normal obstacles for beginners: the game with time

 Probably the biggest obstacle that beginner meditators face is time.
 You're incredibly busy and see absolutely no way to scoop up a few minutes for a beginner meditation?
 Then you're one of those people who need to meditate especially badly.